Our Ashrams are located in 3 places in South India and one in London.

 Apart from all these programs, maintenance of Goshala (cow shed), Veda Pathasala and nitya annadanam for the devotees who visit the ashram are maintained by the Arulananda Trust.
 All visitors to the ashram are fed for free and can stay for free for a few days.
 To continue and extend these services, Swamiji decided to visit overseas.
 Swamiji first visited Germany in June 1998.
 Since then, annually he has been visiting Europe for 2-3 months to guide his disciples.
 Disciples and devotees from within India and various foreign countries have visited and stayed at the ashram.
 Within the last five years, overseas devotees' contributions have made a tremendous impact in expanding the service activities of the Ashram through the Arulananda Trust.

-Ananda Ashram (Chillakallu, near Vijayawada), AP, India
+Brahmendra Ashram (Chillakallu, near Vijayawada), AP, India

 Chillakallu Ashram is established by Suruli Arulananda Swami and located on the national highway between Hyderabad and Vijayawada in Andhra Pradesh, India.

 During the initial days of Swamiji at Chirala in the early 1990's, he treated a patient from Hyderabad who was suffering from leukemia.
 Upon their request, he started visiting Hyderabad twice a month to see the devotees there.
 One day when Swamiji was traveling to Hyderabad, they stopped at a place, called Chillakallu, to have their lunch in the afternoon.
 A small boy, who was apparently dumb, approached Swamiji and asked if he could have some food.
 Swamiji asked the people who were traveling with him to provide him with some food.
 When he was served, the little boy consumed all the food the group had brought for their journey.
 After eating, he gave Swamiji twenty five paisa (a quarter), crossed the road, and started across a piece of land and at a certain spot he disappeared.
 That night, Agastya Maharishi appeared in Swamiji’s dream and said to him, "I came to you today but you did not recognize me; I want you to establish a center at that spot and perform medical and public service to the society."
-In 1994, Arulananda Trust has purchased 7 acres of land, at the spot where the little boy disappeared in Chillakalu.
+In 1994, Arulananda Trust has purchased 7 acres of land, at the spot where the little boy disappeared in Chillakalu and Swamiji named it Ananda Ashram.

 Future proposal